zephir-lang/zephir-docs/en/_build/html/_sources/reference/types.txt

 Float/Double
 ^^^^^^^^^^^^
-Floating point numbers (also known as "floats", "doubles", or "real numbers").
+Floating-point numbers (also known as "floats", "doubles", or "real numbers").
+Floating-point literals are expressions with zero or more digits, followed by a period (.), followed by zero or more digits.
 The size of a float is platform-dependent, although a maximum of ~1.8e308 with a precision of roughly 14 decimal digits is a common value (the 64 bit IEEE format).